-In Michigan, the speed limit “within the boundaries of a public park” is 25 mph, but “a local authority” may decrease the maximum speed restriction so long as it is not less than 15 mph.
+The speed limit “within the boundaries of a public park” is 25 mph, but “a local authority” may decrease the maximum speed restriction so long as it is not less than 15 mph.
 (MCL 257.627(2)(c))

-in Michigan, the speed limit for a driver who is entering and passing through a work zone is 45 mph unless the MDOT or county or local road commission sets a different restriction.
+The speed limit for a driver who is entering and passing through a work zone is 45 mph unless the MDOT or county or local road commission sets a different restriction.
 Signs must be posted for each work zone which indicate the speed limit for that work zone.
 (MCL 257.627(6))

-The Michigan speed limit in school zones may be set at “not more than 20 miles per hour less than the speed limit normally posted but shall be not less than 25 miles per hour.”
+The speed limit in school zones may be set at “not more than 20 miles per hour less than the speed limit normally posted but shall be not less than 25 miles per hour.”
 (MCL 257.627a(2))

-In Michigan, the speed limit on all county highways with a gravel or unimproved surface is 55 mph unless posted otherwise.
+In Michigan, the speed limit on all county highways with a gravel or unimproved surface (aka dirt roads) is 55 mph unless posted otherwise.
 This is known as the “general gravel road speed limit.”
 However, a municipality within a county with a population of 1 million or more can lower the speed limit to 45 mph.
 (MCL 257.627(10))

 What is the speed limit on unmarked roads in Michigan?